poshjosh/automate-jamstack/README.md

 - Login to amazon Route53

 - Create a hosted zone with name `my-awesome-blog.com` and take note of the ID of the newly created hosted zone.
-Also take not of all the name servers.
+Also take note of all the name servers.
 E.g `ns-131.awsdns-16.com`

 - Copy your name servers and use them to update the nameservers of your